 This service includes in-district support, modeling and coaching for teachers in increments of one full day per week on a ten-month schedule.
-A Model Schools specialist is scheduled for a specific day of the week and is available during the school day for one-on-one, small-group or large-group sessions.
+A Model Schools specialist is scheduled for a specific day of the week for one-on-one, small-group or large-group sessions.